 How We Operate

 Oregon’s lottery is both a public trust and a market-driven business.
 Lottery dollars fund education, economic growth, state parks, natural habitats, veteran services, and Outdoor School.
-Dollars are also allocated to gambling addiction treatment and awareness throughout the state.
+Dollars are also allocated to gambling counseling, treatment, and safer play strategies and resource awareness throughout the state.

 Our Mission